chesnokoff/josseph/docs/architecture.md

   drop non-Java code.
 - Single host: SonarQube runs on the same Docker network as the pipeline.
   There is no multi-host or cloud SonarQube support.
-- Cache staleness: cached results are reused based on file presence, not content fingerprint.
-If you change configs, tool versions, or pinned commits, clear `results/` or use `--force`.
+- Cache staleness: cached results are validated by artifact presence and, for revision-bound extractors with a pinned commit, by the recorded commit hash — not by content fingerprint.
+If you change tool versions or extractor settings, clear `results/` or use `--force`.